7 Group Interview Tips

 3. Show off your social skills.

 Often there will be downtime before the interview starts while you’re waiting for everyone to arrive.
 Rather than sitting quietly, get to know your fellow candidates.
 Yes, it can feel like you’re fraternizing with the enemy, but chatting up your fellow interviewees can actually make a good impression on interviewers who might be watching.
-Employers love employers who communicate well with others – so don’t be shy!
+Employers love employees who communicate well with others – so don’t be shy!

 4. Dress to impress.